After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

   1. Note: Make sure the path is within quotes (`"/Movies/Kids"`) and there is a comma (`,`) at the the close brackets (`]`) - all except the last one (see example below).

-1. After the changes, the section will look similar to this:
+1. After the changes, the section will now look similar to this:

    ```
    "PLEX_SECTION_PATH_MAPPINGS": {